aimms/documentation/dataexchange/using.rst

         </RowMapping>
     </AimmsCSVMapping>

-It describes a repetitive table node, i.e. a repetitive structure consisting of multiple rows, each consisting of multiple named column leaf-nodes either being bound to the indices :token:`i` and :token:`j`, or to multi-dimensional identifiers over these two indices.
+It describes a repetitive table node, i.e. a repetitive structure consisting of multiple rows, each consisting of multiple named column leaf-nodes either being bound to the indices ``i`` and ``j``, or to multi-dimensional identifiers over these two indices.
 A CSV file associated with this mapping could look like:

 .. code-block:: xml